Installing JBoss / WildFly server in Eclipse

 JBoss tools is a set of subprojects which are related to JBoss products: for example you can use JBoss AS Tools to create, deploy and debug applications on JBoss AS.
 The Hibernate tools can be used to simplify mapping and querying your data with Hibernate.
 The Seam tools can be an handy guide to develop applications with JBoss AS Seam project, and so on.

-If you are working with the supported version of JBoss products, then it's recommended to install JBoss Developer Studio tools which will bring in your IDE all the required tools to develop applications with Red Hat middleware.
+If you are working with the supported version of JBoss products, then it’s recommended to install Red Hat Code Ready studio which will bring in your IDE all the required tools to develop applications with Red Hat middleware.

 In the next screen select the “JBoss AS tools” plugin and restart Eclipse once completed.
 Now choose from the upper Menu: File | New | Server and expand the JBoss Community option.
 A set of “WildFly” Servers are included: